 Siobhan Walsh, MIDAS Co-ordinator.

-- Participants should send a pdf file of their poster and application form to email@example.com
+- Participants should send a pdf file of their poster and application form to email@example.com by close of business on Friday 26th June 2020.

 - The decision of the adjudication panel is final and Best of Luck everyone.